 The rest, however, is set outside but the clouds have suddenly cleared, just about, and it's time to stretch these twitchy legs.

-Two hundred and fifty acres of woodland and a 'valley trail' are a roundabout way of getting to the main attraction, still, nice views down to the River Deben and over to Woodbridge.
+Two hundred and fifty aces of woodland and a 'valley trail' are a roundabout way of getting to the main attraction, still, nice views down to the River Deben and over to Woodbridge.

 It'll not only be enlightening archaeology-wise, the Photoshop™ diskette's been dusted off for these overcast snaps.

-If you didn't take the diversion down towards the Deben, it's only ten minutes from the Visitor Centre to where all the Sutton Hoo-ha is.
+If you didn't take the diversion down towards the Deben, it's only 10 minutes from the visitor centre to where all the Sutton Hoo-ha is.

 You might want to watch where you're standing, however, these are the locations of those not important enough to warrant a mound.